7 Reasons Why You Were Rejected By A Micro-Influencer Platform

 Most micro-influencer platforms require an applicant to have at least 5000+ (real) followers.
 And what if you bought fake followers?
 Well, they don't count.

-If your following is too small or you've, ahem, purchased followers in the past you might not qualify to join a micro-influencer platform.
+If you've, ahem, purchased followers in the past you might not qualify to join a micro-influencer platform.

 Most micro-influencer platforms agree that a good rate of engagement is 3%.
 Any lower and your chances of being accepted to a micro-influencer platform may drop.